CaRCC/CaRCC-Handbook/ReadMe.md

-# The RCD Handbook
+# The CaRCC Handbook

-The RCD Handbook is licensed as CC by SA 3.0.
+The CaRCC Handbook is licensed as CC by SA 3.0.

 ## References
 The CaRCC References are maintained in Zotero at https://www.zotero.org/groups/5543276/carcc/library